vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/rule_enforce.md

 ## Introduction to Rule Enforcement:
 After the Scope is in Protected Mode, you can still review and edit services associated with the scope.

-By default, when  a Scope is moved to Protected Mode, the only remediation action is set to Alert and the enforcement is automatic.
+By default, when  a Scope moves into Protected Mode, the remediation action is set to Alert with automatic enforcement.
 You can edit rule settings based on the action that you want AppDefense to take in the services tab.

 There are four vectors that are used to trigger alert(s) and remediation(s):